Empress Wu (Song dynasty): Southern Song dynasty

 Gaozong himself, as well as Wu, avoided capture because they were absent from the capital when it fell.
 Gaozong then organized the resistance against further Jurchen invasion, declaring himself Emperor in late 1127 and establishing the Southern Song dynasty.
 Knowing his primary consort Xing was still alive in captivity, he declared her to be Empress in absentia.
 Wu followed him on his military campaigns against Jin dressed in armor, and reportedly saved his life on one occasion when they were attacked by thugs, shooting one to death with an arrow, and frightening the rest away.

 As imperial consort

 Having no surviving sons of his own, he adopted two boys in 1133: one of them became the foster son of Wu in 1140, and the other one (future Emperor Xiaozong) in 1142.
 Emperor Gaozong kept the position of Empress vacant because he did not know whether Consort Xing was still alive or not: when she died in 1139, the Jurchen kept her death a secret, and it was not until his mother, Consort Wei, was released and allowed to join him, that he learned that she was dead.
-Her remains was returned to be buried the same year.
+Her remains were returned to be buried the same year.
 It was not until 1143 that Gaozong was persuaded by his mother and his ministers to appoint a new Empress, and he promoted Consort Wu to the position.